nachivpn/k/README.md

 ## Plan

-I'd like to prove confluence and decidability for IK (which demand soundness of normalisation), and illustrate applications of normalization in modal logic, and possibly in partial evaluation.
+I'd like to prove confluence and decidability for IK (which demand soundness of normalisation), and illustrate applications of normalisation in modal logic, and possibly in partial evaluation.
 If all this goes well, then I'll probably turn to S4 next.